 Junior Special Agent Program

-Fourth- and fifth-grade students from the CJIS Division's partner schools are given the opportunity to participate in the Junior Special Agent Program.
-This program stresses the importance of good citizenship and doing one's best in all endeavors.
-FBI employees provide a bi-weekly overview of FBI and CJIS Division programs as well as lessons on civic duty.
-Students who complete the program are presented with a Junior Special Agent badge and credentials by the assistant director of the CJIS Division during a graduation ceremony held at the CJIS Division complex.
+Fourth- and fifth-grade students from the partner schools are given the opportunity to participate in this course that is designed to stress the importance of good citizenship and doing the best they can in all endeavors.
+FBI employees provide a biweekly overview of FBI and CJIS programs as well as lessons on civic duty.
+Students who complete the program are presented a Junior Special Agent badge and credentials by the Assistant Director of the CJIS Division in a graduation ceremony held at the CJIS complex.

-The FBI provides a 12-week course that gives students at South Harrison High School an inside view of the FBI.
+The FBI provides a course that gives high school age students an inside view of the FBI.
 This course is designed to create a dialogue with high school students and promote a greater understanding of the FBI, its mission, and its role as a law enforcement and intelligence agency.

 FBI Citizens’ Academy